top of page

 To ensure cyber security and protect sensitive information in wireless vibration sensors, several security and data encryption features should be considered:

-• Data encryption: Use of strong encryption protocols, such as Advanced Encryption Standard (AES 256 preferred), for secure data transmission between the sensor and the receiver or gateway.
+• Data encryption: Use of strong encryption protocols, such as Advanced Encryption Standard (AES 128 is good (standard) whereas AES 256 is preferred), for secure data transmission between the sensor and the receiver or gateway.

 • Access control: Implementing role-based access control (RBAC) to limit system access to authorised personnel.